LadaniDhara/ITC_BD/README.md

 # Best Practices

-* Always pull the latest changes before starting new work into personal branch.
+* Always pull the latest changes before starting new work into personal forked repo.

 * Use meaningful commit messages.